freedom-manufaktur/Oktopus/Documentation/Oktopus Functions.md

 ```

 #### Description
-Skips the current step if the input `value` is null, empty or consists solely of whitespace characters.
+Skips the current step if the input `value` is null, empty, or consists only of whitespace characters.

 #### Arguments
 - `value`: The input object